Hero background

 Ideal for

-Those seeking an authentic immersion in Japanese culture, with a desire to share their own culture and experience life in a small rural village up close
+Anyone after a real immersion in Japanese culture, keen to share their own background and see daily life in a small mountain village up close

 Travel destination